What kinds of spiders can you find in South Carolina?

-Today, you are going to learn about 24 spiders that live in South Carolina.
+Today, you will learn about the most common spiders that live in South Carolina.

 Wolf Spider Range Map